pathivu/pathivu/README.md

 - [X] Log retention

-## Chola
+## Pathivu Server
-Chola is the service that Pathivu runs.
-It offers a gRPC service for fast log ingestion and an HTTP(s) backend for log querying and aggregation.
+Pathivu server offers a gRPC service for fast log ingestion and an HTTP(s) backend for log querying and aggregation.
 By default, log ingestion runs on gRPC port `6180` and querying on HTTP(s) port `5180`.

 ## Usage